nedix/hdwallet-socat-docker/README.md

 Send a test request by navigating to the interactive documentation on http://127.0.0.1:1234/docs.

-You may alternatively import the [OpenAPI documentation][Swagger] into your favorite API testing tool.
+You can also import the [OpenAPI documentation][Swagger] into your favorite API testing tool.

 ## Attribution